mlswg/mls-protocol/draft-ietf-mls-protocol.md

 IANA MUST only accept registry updates from the MLS DEs and SHOULD direct all requests for registration to the MLS DEs' mailing list.

-It is suggested that multiple MLS DEs be appointed who are able to represent the perspectives of different applications using this specification, in order to enable broadly informed review of registration decisions.
+It is suggested that multiple MLS DEs who are able to represent the perspectives of different applications using this specification be appointed, in order to enable a broadly informed review of registration decisions.
 In cases where a registration decision could be perceived as creating a conflict of interest for a particular MLS DE, that MLS DE SHOULD defer to the judgment of the other MLS DEs.

-## The "message/mls" MIME Type
+## The "message/mls" Media Type

-This document registers the "message/mls" MIME media type in order to allow other protocols (e.g., HTTP {{?RFC9113}}) to convey MLS messages.
+This document registers the "message/mls" media type in the "message" registry in order to allow other protocols (e.g., HTTP {{?RFC9113}}) to convey MLS messages.

 Type name: